The Detraction of Jordan Peterson

 More specifically to this end, I no longer think that Peterson correctly abstracts abstraction to a sufficient degree outside of Piagetian psychology — at least not as much as I, hence his detraction.
 My criticism is also how he has not used abstraction in some cases; how he has failed to see its application in other contexts, by other scholars.

 While I praise his use of it in Maps of Meaning and as a rhetorical technique, I criticize him here for the following ‘vicious abstractions’ (leaving out essential components) of; postmodernism, academia, atheism, Marxism, sociology, policy, social justice, veganism, and psychology, which are all discussed below.
-Before that, I will try to critically discuss some of his comments on abstraction in a little more detail, different that what I did in The Abstraction of Jordan Peterson.
+Before that, I will try to critically discuss some of his comments on abstraction in a little more detail, different than what I did in The Abstraction of Jordan Peterson.

 “As you move up the abstraction hierarchy the probability that you’ll make a catastrophic error while attempting to fix the problem, radically increases, because abstraction is very very powerful, so you want to be careful… And so part of what I would say an intelligent conservative ethos is, is solve the problem at the highest level of resolution — the most local level of resolution — it’s safer.” — Jordan Peterson